MilesOram/Multi-Threaded-Game-Engine---Asteroids/README.md

 Uses GJK for all intersection testing (excluding circle-circle) and double dispatch to select the relevant function.
 Screen is partitioned into a grid, each object uses a phase box to place it in the cells in the grid that it occupies.
 Could use a spatial hash grid but wanted something that allowed concurrent lock-free insertion and removal, although at the cost of a larger memory footprint.
-The grid allocates a large block of memory which it divides into cells which contain nodes for each object.
+The grid allocates a large block of memory which it divides into cells which contain nodes for each object - there are very obvious drawbacks to this but I wanted see how much I could get out of it.
 The nodes also contain the collision tags of that object and the tags it is looking for, the result is a check for (currentNode->selfTags & nextNode->otherTags > 0).
 This tag comparison and grid design in general in focused on good cache locality.
 The allocator tracks in-use nodes with a bit array, currently these are stored in a separate array but I intend to move them to the start of that cell's memory.